Take notes for your Galapagos holiday!

 A land of myth and mystery, the Galapagos Islands have a history almost as rich as their natural treasures.
 Governed by mainland Ecuador, the chain of volcanic islands formed in the Pacific Ocean along the infamous Ring of Fire, roughly 800 km off the coast.

 A fierce environment of stark contrasts, life here has adapted to its surrounds in surprisingly wonderful ways.
-Here’s what makes a Galapagos Island holiday so tremendous:
+Here’s what makes a Galapagos holiday so tremendous:

 Ecotourism in the Galapagos